pierregab/HPMS/README.md

 - **numpy**: For numerical operations.
 - **astroquery**: To query the SIMBAD TAP service.
 - **astropy**: For handling astronomical data and units.
-- **astroplan**: For observer-related calculations, such as determining night time and visibility.
+- **astroplan**: For observer-related calculations, such as determining nighttime and visibility.

 ### Installing Dependencies